melexis/robot2rst/README.rst

 =====================

 You can also check and automatically fix the RST syntax and layout within the ``[Documentation]`` blocks of your Robot files.
+This functionality is provided for test case documentation only.

 .. code-block:: console